yumauri/effector-storage/README.md

 #### Arguments

 - `key` ([_string_]): Unique key to distinguish values in storage.
-- `update` ([_Function_]): Function, which could be called to get value from storage.
-In fact this is `Effect` with `get` function as a handler.
-In other words, any argument, passed to `update` function, will end up as argument in `get` function.
+- `update` ([_Function_]): Function that can be called to get a value from storage.
+In fact, this is an `Effect` with the `get` function as a handler.
+In other words, any argument passed to `update` will end up as an argument in `get`.

 #### Returns

 - `{ get, set }` (_{ Function, Function }_): Getter from and setter to storage.
-These functions are used as Effects handlers, and could be sync or async.
-Also, you don't have to catch exceptions and errors inside those functions — Effects will do that for you.<br>
+These functions are used as Effect handlers and can be sync or async.
+Also, you do not have to catch exceptions and errors inside those functions; Effects will do that for you.<br>
-  As mentioned above, call of `update` function will trigger `get` function with the same argument.
-So you can handle cases, when `get` function is called during initial `persist` execution (without arguments), or after external update.
+  As mentioned above, calling `update` triggers `get` with the same argument.
+So you can handle cases when `get` is called during initial `persist` execution (without arguments), or after an external update.
 Check out [example below](#storage-with-external-updates-example).<br>
-  Also getter and setter both accepts optional _context_ as a second argument — it can be any value.
-This context could be useful, if adapter depends on some external environment, for example, it can contain _Request_ and _Response_ from Express middleware, to get/set cookies from/to.
+  Also, getter and setter both accept an optional _context_ as a second argument; it can be any value.
+This context can be useful if an adapter depends on some external environment; for example, it can contain _Request_ and _Response_ from Express middleware to get/set cookies from/to.
 (TODO: isomorphic cookies adapter example).

 #### keyArea

-Adapter function can have static field `keyArea` — this could be any value of any type, which should be unique for _keys namespace_.
-For example, two local storage adapters could have different settings, but both of them uses same _storage area_ — `localStorage`.
-So, different stores, persisted in local storage with the same key (but possibly with different adapters), should be synced.
+Adapter function can have static field `keyArea`; this can be any value of any type, but it should be unique for the _keys namespace_.
+For example, two local storage adapters can have different settings, but both of them use the same _storage area_ — `localStorage`.
+So, different stores persisted in local storage with the same key (but possibly with different adapters) should be synced.
 That is what `keyArea` is responsible for.
-Value of that field is used as a key in cache `Map`.<br>
+Value of that field is used as a key in the cache `Map`.<br>
-In case it is omitted — adapter instances is used instead.
+If it is omitted, the adapter instance is used instead.

 #### noop